greenplum-db/PivotalR-archive/README.md

 * Transformations - as.factor, null replacement

-* Algorithms - linear regression and logistic regression wrappers for MADlib,
+* Algorithms - linear regression and logistic regression wrappers for MADlib